polygeist111/artificial-inferno/src/tarpit/infernal-nepenthes-2.3/README.md

 Memory used is 200 megabytes ('memory_usage'), as reported by the Lua garbage collector.

+Nepenthes 2.2 adds a few more: hits_total, bytes_generated_total,
+bytes_sent_total, and delay_total.
+These are the same as hits, bytes_generated, bytes_sent, and delay - EXCEPT, they are a running total for the entire uptime of Nepenthes, and not simply a sum of the rolling buffer.

 Speaking of garbage collection: in some cases such as abnormal ends to an HTTP transaction, like a client disconnecting before receiving all data, the 'active' metric can read higher than is real.
 It should